 Have I consulted a tax advisor and considered how buying this annuity will affect my tax liability, including withdrawals and eventual income payments?

-How do I make sure my chosen beneficiaries will receive any remaining payments if I die?
+Do I know if my chosen beneficiaries can access the annuity account’s value if I die?
+Do I know what they would have to do?

-WHEN YOU RECEIVE YOUR ANNUITY CONTRACT
+What Should I Do When I Get My Annuity Contract?

 When you receive your annuity contract, review it carefully.
 Make sure it matches your understanding and any promises or statements your agent made.
 Check the annuity type, fees, guarantees, riders, and any options you selected.
-Also, read the disclosure or prospectus and any other materials the insurance company provides, and ask your agent to explain anything you don’t understand.
+Also, read the disclosure, prospectus, and any other materials the insurance company gives you.
+Annuities are complex, so ask your agent to explain anything you don’t understand.

-In many states, you have a set number of days (usually 10 to 30) to change your mind after receiving the contract.
+In many states, you have a set number of days (usually 10 to 30) to change your mind after you get the contract.
 This period is the free look or right-to-return period.
 Your contract should clearly state your free look period.
-If you decide during that time that you no longer want the annuity, you can contact the insurance company to return the contract.
-Depending on the state and product, you’ll either receive a full refund of your purchase price or your current account value.
+If you decide during that time that you don’t want the annuity, you can contact the insurance company to return the contract.
+Depending on the state and product, you’ll either get a full refund of what you paid for the annuity or its current account value.